 By Andrew Coates, M.D.

-Dr. Andrew Coates practices internal medicine in upstate New York.
-He is president of Physicians for a National Health Program.
+Dr. Andrew Coates is an assistant professor of medicine and psychiatry at Albany Medical College and a past president of Physicians for a National Health Program.